MESH-Model/National-Adaptation-Strategy-NAS-Project/Lap_2/README.md

 ## Datasets Used

 Lap 2 consists of 17 iterations which evolve in a stepwise manner.
-Initial runs of Iterations 2.01 to 2.17 were completed between August 21, 2025 and February 25, 2026.
+Initial runs of Iterations 2.01 to 2.17 were completed between August 21, 2025 and April 15, 2026.
 Refer to Lap 0 for details on individual datasets, which are summarized in Table 1.

 ---